fponticelli/thx.unit/README.md

 The library has not been exhaustively tested, please pay attention to the correctness of the results you get.

 *Important*.
-This library should be used with the consciousness that converting values and perform some operations on the values might result in loss of precision.
-The limitation come from the fact that the underlying type is a `Float`.
+This library should be used with the knowledge that converting values and perform some operations on the values might result in loss of precision.
+The limitation come from the fact that the underlying type is `Float`.
 Converting `LightYear`s to `Millimitre`s might not work as well as you expect!

 ## install